 English Afternoon High Tea Time

-This post will give you some afternoon tea ideas and recipes to let you organise your own tea party at home.
-It will also help you understand the difference between ‘high tea‘ and ‘afternoon tea‘, as there is, understandably, some confusion as to the meaning of both terms.
+This post will give you some afternoon tea ideas and recipes to let you organise your own afternoon tea party at home.
+It will also help you understand the difference between ‘high tea‘ and ‘afternoon tea‘, as there is, quite understandably, some confusion as to the meaning of both terms.

-Below I will link to some of my afternoon tea recipes that will enable you to prepare your own English afternoon tea.
+Below I will link to some of my easy afternoon tea recipes that will enable you to prepare your own English afternoon tea.